Constantine19/pssh/README.md

 `P`retty `S`imple `SH`ell

 This is a command line interface similar to bash that is able to perform simple UNIX operations.
-This was a project assignment for the class ECEC 353 - Systems Programming.
+This was a project assignment for the class ECEC 353 - Systems Programming @ Drexel University.

 It is advisable for current students to NOT copy my implementation, but use it as a reference.